Kheranos/Labyrinth/README.md

 #### Inspiration

-Legend of Zelda : Link's Awakening
+The Legend of Zelda: Link's Awakening
+Enter the Gungeon
+The Binding of Isaac

 #### Genres